 Even though it’s over 100 years old, improvements are continuously made, with the animals’ well-being their top priority.

 Want to have an encounter with your favourite animal?
-For an extra cost you can, but be warned that they do book out early, so be quick.
-You can find more information about Close Encounters and Behind the Scenes Experience by clicking the links.
+For an extra cost, you can, but be warned that they do book out early, so be quick.
+You can find more information about Close Encounters and the Behind the Scenes Experience by clicking the links.
 You can also find the Talk Times and availability of Close Encounters and Behind the Scenes here.

-Talks and feeding times happen throughout the day, where you learn more about the animals, and have a better chance of seeing them as they could be hiding in the large enclosures.
+Talks and feeding times happen throughout the day, where you learn more about the animals, and have a better chance of seeing them, as they could be hiding in the large enclosures.
 You can find the times and a map of the zoo here.

 How To Get There